espressomd/espresso/doc/sphinx/system_setup.rst

 using the normal periodic boundary rules, i.e. they will not be sheared, even though their :attr:`~espressomd.particle_data.ParticleHandle.image_box` is *not* zero.

+Once a valid tuple ``(shear_direction, shear_plane_normal, protocol)`` has been set via :meth:`~espressomd.lees_edwards.LeesEdwards.set_boundary_conditions`, one can update the protocol via a simple assignment of the form ``system.lees_edwards.protocol = new_le_protocol``, in which case the shear direction and shear normal are left unchanged.
+The method :meth:`~espressomd.lees_edwards.LeesEdwards.set_boundary_conditions` is the only way to modify the shear direction and shear normal.

 .. _Cell systems: